avichaljadeja2002/omni-planner/README.md

 ---

 ## About
-**Omni-Planner** is a planning tool built with React Native to help users streamline and optimize their workflow.
+**Omni-Planner** is a planning tool built with React Native to help users optimize their workflow.
 Whether you're managing a small to-do list or planning large projects, Omni-Planner provides the user with a flexible interface and robust features to optimize productivity.

 ### Built With
 - JavaScript